iongritco/CleanArchitecture/README.md

-#WorkInProgress

 # CleanArchitecture
-A playground for experimenting projects with a Clean Architecture - DDD, CQRS, Mediator, Blazor, .NET 7, Entity Framework Core
+A playground for experimenting projects with a Clean Architecture - DDD, CQRS, MediatR, Blazor, .NET 7, Entity Framework Core